 You may have sodium clodronate for 1 of the following reasons:

-- lower high blood calcium (hypercalcaemia)
+- to treat high blood calcium (hypercalcaemia)

-How you have it
+How you have sodium clodronate

-Taking your tablets or capsules
+Taking your capsules

 Whether you have a full or empty stomach can affect how much of a drug gets into your bloodstream.

 You should take the right dose, not more or less.

 Talk to your specialist or advice line before you stop taking a cancer drug.